skyde/Interaction/README.md

 # Eye Gaze

-Pressing the toggle eye mouse enables a custom program which uses Tobii eye tracking to control the mouse purely with eye and head movement.
+Pressing the toggle eye mouse enables eye tracking to control the mouse purely with eye and head movement.
+This a custom program I wrote which based on Tobii eye tracking.

 # Other